luiscoco/Golang-sample17-WebAPI-CRUD-for-MongoDb_deploy_to_Docker_Desktop/README.md

 CMD ["./server"]
 ```

-## 2. Build Go Application Docker Image
+## 3. Build Go Application Docker Image

 ```
 docker build -t my-go-app .
 ```

-## 3. Network Configuration
+## 4. Network Configuration

-Since your MongoDB container is already running, you'll need to ensure your Go application can connect to it.
+Since your MongoDB container is already running, we'll need to ensure our Go application can connect to it

-If your MongoDB container is running with the default settings, it should be accessible via localhost on your host machine, but from another container, you need to use Docker networking.
+If our MongoDB container is running with the default settings, it should be accessible via localhost on your host machine, but from another container, we need to use Docker networking

-## 4. Create a Docker Network (if you haven't already)
+## 5. Create a Docker Network (if you haven't already)

 ```
 docker network create my-network
 ```

-## 5. Connect MongoDB Container to our Network
+## 6. Connect MongoDB Container to our Network

-Assuming your MongoDB container is named my-mongo, run:
+Assuming our MongoDB container is named "mongodb", run:

 ```
 docker network connect my-network mongodb
 ```

-## 6. Run Your Go Application Container:
+## 7. Run Your Go Application Container:

-When running your Go application container, you should also attach it to the same network
+When running our Go application container, we should also attach it to the same network

-You'll need to adjust the MongoDB URI in your Go application to use the name of the MongoDB container as the hostname, e.g., mongodb://mongodb:2701
+We'll need to adjust the MongoDB URI in our Go application to use the name of the MongoDB container as the hostname, e.g., mongodb://mongodb:2701

 ```
 docker run -d --name my-go-app-instance --network my-network -p 8080:8080 my-go-app
 ```

-This setup uses Docker's default bridge network to facilitate communication between the two containers using the container names as hostnames for inter-container communication.
-Ensure your application's MongoDB URI reflects this network configuration.